 Exciting news for Kie at AcuMed Spa!

-One thing that is absolutely true of all massage therapists, as they continue down their career path in bodywork, is that various massage applications and techniques they are introduced to along the way can peak their interests and influences their direction.
+One thing that is true of all massage therapists as they continue down their career path in bodywork, various massage applications and techniques they're introduced to along the way peak their interests and influences their direction.
 It’s an ongoing journey and one of the many reasons that massage therapist’s styles can be so varying.
 From the very beginning, as a young boy, Kie has appreciated gentle, tactile touch and the immediate relaxation that comes from it.
 The term “scratch my back and I’ll scratch yours” was certainly more literal than figurative for him growing up and continues to be a deal often made with other bodywork therapists within his circles.

 At the Center for Massage and Natural Health in Asheville, NC, Kie was introduced to a modality of massage that resonated with him called Esalen Massage.
 It’s a variation of traditional Swedish and is known for its healing and nurturing touch and long, flowing strokes.
 The Esalen Institute, where it originated in Big Sur, California, is a non-profit organization that has been devoted to the exploration of human potential since the 1960s.
 Historical luminaries such as Aldous Huxley, Joseph Campbell, Jack Kerouac, Allen Ginsberg, Joan Baez and countless others have gathered at Esalen to develop revolutionary ideas, transformative practices and innovative art forms.
 By the end of Summer 2018 Kie will have finished with his courses in Esalen Massage and will be a certified Esalen therapist!